benoitdes/avalanche_forecasting/README.md

 ## Current approach

 Professional avalanche forecasts are currently based on weather, snow and manually collected information.
 These forecasts are made at regional scale, one day in advance.
-They heavily rely on professional expertise and physical modelisation of snow pack information.
+They heavily rely on professional expertise, weather information and physical modelisation of snow pack.

 ## Propose approach
 Very few attempts have been done to forecast avalanche danger using machine learning methods.
 Since a few years, many weather, snow and historical forecast information have been made available on the internet as open dataset (see here for French open datasets).